 Some of the other ways to tell if a graduate school is military-friendly are listed below.

 When a graduate school has a dedicated office, department, or center to veteran’s resources, you can at least be assured that there is a clearly defined structure to take care of the various needs of you and your family when pursuing a graduate degree.

 Usually, there are academic, financial aid, career, and other resources located in this centralized office so that you know where to go or who to call when you have questions.

 You or your family member is pursuing a graduate degree to jumpstart your career.
 Therefore, it only makes sense for there to be career resources offered through the specific program or school to help you in your search.

 But veterans have unique experiences and may need additional help translating those experiences into a civilian tone to show how those skills could be useful in an office environment.
 Having a veterans career resources office can be one of the best ways of helping you along your journey.

 Veterans and their families have gone through plenty of stress.
 For this reason, many military friendly graduate schools offer programs for spouses, family members, and for service men and women.

 These services can include counseling, fundraising events, tributes, and other ways of recognizing the unique challenges that veterans, servicemembers, and their families face.

 It is not difficult for schools to say that they are a “Yellow Ribbon Institution” or that they are military friendly.
-Many schools offer a variety of financial aid opportunities based on the GI Bill and other programs designed specifically for military families.
+Many schools offer a variety of financial aid opportunities based on military education benefits and other programs designed specifically for military families.